olsonem/wats1030-manipulating-text/README.md

 * How do you turn on line numbering in Vi?
 Emacs?
 To Turn on line numbering in Vi ": set number", then enter.
 	 To turn on line numbering in Emacs, use M(meta)-x and then type in "linum-mode" then enter.
 * Explore the Emacs file browser mode.
 The Emacs file broswer mode is accessed with C-x d.
-You can then navigat using the up and down arrows to navigat the files in the tree.
+You can then navigate using the up and down arrows to navigate the files in the tree.
 You can use the up and down arrows to navigate levels and the right and left to move between sub directories.